Repeat these Sanskrit mantras for more peace inside and out. Use them in your meditations or whenever you need them.

 4. Samprati Hum: The present moment is my true self.

 I don't need more to be complete; I am whole right now.
-I don't this moment to be anything other than what it is; it is enough right now.
+I don't need this moment to be anything other than what it is; it is enough right now.
 I can trust myself by looking within for what I seek.

 By being here, and being grateful now, I feel truly alive in the present moment.
 I can appreciate the joy of simply being here.